Italy is renowned for its rich mosaic of regional languages and dialects, but few are as interesting as Friulian, or Furlan

 Neapolitan is much more than just a dialect; it’s a language full of history, passion, and the culture of an entire city

 Neapolitans are famously proud of their language and use it every day, often switching effortlessly between Italian and Neapolitan within the same sentence.
-So if you're walking through the lively streets of Naples, sitting in a café, eating a pizza or or listening to locals chat, you will for sure hear some words orphrases that may feel completely unfamiliar.
+So if you're walking through the lively streets of Naples, sitting in a café, eating a pizza, or listening to locals chat, you will for sure hear some words or phrases that may feel completely unfamiliar.
 This article will help you understand the most common Neapolitan expressions and give you a deeper insight into the culture behind them.

 While Neapolitan is spoken primarily in Naples, it extends far beyond the city itself.
-Similar dialects and linguistic variations can be heard in all the surrinding region of Campania (litterally meaning the countryside) and in much of southern Italy, including parts of Abruzzo, Molise, Basilicata, Calabria, and Puglia.
+Similar dialects and linguistic variations can be heard in all the surrounding regions of Campania (literally meaning the countryside) and in much of southern Italy, including parts of Abruzzo, Molise, Basilicata, Calabria, and Puglia.
 Because of this wide reach, Neapolitan is considered one of the most widely spoken regional languages in Italy, with over six million speakers and many more if you count all the variations.

-Linguistically, Neapolitan is not simply a dialect of Italian, but a Romance language with its own grammar, vocabulary, pronunciation, and historical roots inflUènced by all the population that controlled the city and its sourrandings, Latin, Greek, Spanish, French, and Arabic among other.
+Linguistically, Neapolitan is not simply a dialect of Italian, but a Romance language with its own grammar, vocabulary, pronunciation, and historical roots inflUènced by all the population that controlled the city and its surroundings, Latin, Greek, Spanish, French, and Arabic, among others.

-For example the Neapolitan word for orange is purtuallo, which is very different from the Italian arancia.
+For example, the Neapolitan word for orange is purtuallo, which is very different from the Italian arancia.
 This word ultimately derives from the Greek portokáli, meaning orange from Portugal.
 The fruit was introduced to the Mediterranean through trade routes, and its name spread across several languages.
-Another example is the word guappo meaning a thug probably comes form the spanish guapo meaning handsome
+Another example is the word guappo, meaning a thug, which probably comes from the Spanish guapo, meaning handsome

 Neapolitan isn’t just spoken, it’s sung.
 Emotion is at the heart of the language, making it especially powerful in music and poetry.
 Neapolitan folk music is known worldwide thanks to timeless classics like ’O Sole Mio and Funiculì Funiculà.

 Greetings are an essential part of Neapolitan culture and are often accompanied by gestures, facial expressions, and a warm tone of voice.
 Here are some of the most common greetings and everyday phrases you’ll hear in Naples.
-Please notice that since neapolitan is owten only used in spoken languages there is not a standard way to write it down
+Please notice that since Neapolitan is often only used in spoken languages, there is no standard way to write it down

 | Neapolitan Phrase | Italian | English Meaning |